Exploring the Small Farm Dream

 $100 for one individual; $150 for two people working on the same business idea.
 Fee includes a workbook and additional handout materials.

-Click the link at the top, left-hand column of this page to register.
 If you would like information about an upcoming session, please contact us.